‘Male postpartum depression’ might sound a strange thing that happens to other people.

 It’s not ‘weak’ to seek support.
 If anything, it takes tremendous courage to do so.
 If you feel nervous about it, think about what you’d say to your kids if they were upset.
 Would you want them to talk to someone, and ask for help?
 Then why aren’t you?

 Time to reach out and get help to be the great dad you really are?
 Harley Therapy connects you to top London therapists in central locations.
 Not in London or even the UK?
-Our booking platform offers UK-wide therapists, and Skype therapists you can talk to from anywhere.
+Our booking platform offers UK-wide therapists, and online therapists you can talk to from anywhere.

 Still have a question about male postpartum depression?
 Post in our public comment box below.